Ticket types for User Data Governance

 Suspicious exposure of certificate

 Coro identified a user account that was involved in a potential data exposure event with monitored security certificates (files with a .crt or .pem extension used to establish a secure connection between a client and a server).
 This occurs where monitoring for Certificates was enabled (see Monitoring).
-Tickets are classified as suggested for review and are automatically closed after the review period of two weeks.
+Coro classifies tickets as suggested for review and automatically closes the tickets after the review period of two weeks, or one week for Coro SOC clients.

 Action Outcomes